15 Types of Japanese Restaurants and Dishes

 6. Sushi Restaurants [すし]

 For those who think that in Japan there is only sushi, know that sushi is more popular in Western countries, such as the USA and Canada than in Japan.
-Japanese sushi is very different from Western varieties, has its fame, and its various flavors and varieties.
+Japanese sushi differs greatly from Western varieties and has its own reputation, flavors, and styles.

 Also read: 130 Types of Sushi – Urumaki, Hossomaki, Nigiri